ColonolNutty/CustomGenderSettings/README.md

     - Can Get Pregnant
   - Breasts
     - Add and Remove Breasts on your Sims.
+  - Preferences
+    - Is Exploring Sexuality
+    - Is Romantically Attracted To Gender
+    - Is Woohoo Attracted To Gender
 - Pet Sim Custom Gender Options
   - Reproductive Ability
     - Natural